 As can be seen in Table 4, increases in international aid and a country's debt service ratio reduce real per capita GDP.
-In contrast, measures to increase a country's saving rate and trade dependency produce positive effects, but these measures produce smaller gains than increasing a country's level of economic freedom, the level of judicial independence, and in reducing the level aggregate country risk, and corruption.
+In contrast, measures to increase a country's saving rate and trade dependency produce positive effects, but these measures produce smaller gains than increasing a country's level of economic freedom and the level of judicial independence, and in reducing the level of aggregate country risk and corruption.

 Within the context of our model, it also is useful to examine the separate effects of individual determinants.
 While an increase in civil liberties and political rights produce gains in per capita income, when subsumed within our democracy variable, the net effect is more modest.
-In contrast, property rights, which are an important determinant of economic freedom, produce large separate effects than democracy as a whole, which suggests that the gains in per capita income from economic freedom are larger than those for democracy as a whole.
-While the largest gains in real per capita GDP are found through reductions in aggregate country risk (RCCRISK) and in the level of corruption

-(CORRUPA), what our nested model provides is a sequential set of reforms that could bring about these gains, notably, changes in such measures as the level civil liberties, political rights, judicial independence, which in turn provide gains in democracy and economic freedom that result in reductions in risk and corruption.
+In contrast, property rights, which are an important determinant of economic freedom, produce a larger effect than democracy as a whole, which suggests that the gains in per capita income from economic freedom are larger than those for democracy as a whole.
+While the largest gains in real per capita GDP are found through reductions in RCCRISK and in the level of corruption (CORRUPA), what our nested model provides is a sequential set of reforms that could bring about these gains, notably, changes in such measures as the level civil liberties, political rights, judicial independence, which, in turn, provide gains in democracy and economic freedom that result in reductions in risk and corruption.

 Our model points to the negative effect of international aid on real per capita GDP.
-While we see it as contributing to aggregate country risk, we have not pursued a more detailed analysis of its separate effects on the various determinants of income, Since some (e.g. Sachs, 2005), have argued for an increase in international aid to help to lowest income countries in Africa in such strategic areas as health, we do not rule out the possibility that aid could play such a role.
-However, as long as international aid continues to serve larger political objectives, we remain skeptical as to its constructive role in raising levels of per capita income.
+While we see it as contributing to aggregate country risk, we have not pursued a more detailed analysis of its separate effects on the various determinants of income, since some (e.g. Sachs 2005) have argued for an increase in international aid to help the lowest income countries in Africa in such strategic areas as health, we do